ketut-garjita/E-Commerce-Engagement-ML/README.md

 Containerize the application using Docker.

-Orchestrate the deployment using Kubernetes and scale it on AWS EKS for production-level deployment.
+Orchestrate the deployment using Kubernetes and scale it on Amazon EKS for production-level deployment.

 ---